mpc student next to college corps logo

 • Demonstrate sufficient financial need

 AB 540 students accepted into the program must also submit a California Dreamer Service Incentive Grant (DSIG) Application to receive the education award.
-Support will be provided to help complete this process.
+Need support with the DSIG application?
+Contact undocu@mpc.edu.

 Financial aid applications are accepted once per year, typically from February through May.
 Because every student’s financial aid package is different, Fellows are encouraged to meet with the Financial Aid Office to understand how participation in College Corps may affect their individual aid.